In this article

 The 0% APR rate applies to one or both of the following:

 For example, a retail entrepreneur who needs to order $20,000 worth of inventory to stock a new store would have to pay an additional $3,888 in interest for one year using a card with the average business card rate of 19.44%.
-If the entrepreneur uses a 0% APR corporate card with a 12-month introductory rate and is able to pay off the entire amount during the introductory period, that is a big savings.
+If the entrepreneur uses a 0% APR corporate card with a 12-month introductory rate and is able to pay off the entire amount during the introductory period, that's a big savings.
 To do so would involve paying $1,667 per month, which is $20,000 divided by 12 months.

-0% APR does not mean 0 interest
+0% APR doesn't mean 0 interest

 You should consider three other factors when determining which card results in the most savings: